2bndy5/mk-pass/README.md

 ### What is a "special" character?

-This software uses the following set characters to generate special characters in a password:
+This software uses the following set of characters to generate special characters in a password:

 > ``- . / \ : ` + & , @ $ ! _ # % ~``